“We are His Chosen”

 Build your battle groups so that there are plenty of fighters around your Pit Champion who can get extra attacks from his Champion of the Warpits ability.

-Try to keep enemy fighters close to each other, and save ability dice for using the Double Pit Fighter action to get another attack in when you take down an enemy fighter.
+Try to keep enemy fighters close to each other, and save ability dice for using the Double Pit Fighter action to get another attack or move when you take down an enemy fighter.

 A chance to do something is better than you fighter surviving the game, at least for fighters that aren’t essential to the victory conditions.